saleeh93/startupbox-image-compare/Readme.md

 #Image Compare
 Project is based on .net framework in c# using visual studio
 ##Usage
+ 1. Clone this Repo
+ 2. open `app/gui/ImageCompare.exe` for GUI
   1. Give web url of two images then app will automatically download and Compare image and shows the result
- 2. Command Line usage is also available
+ 3. open `app/console/` in Console
+  1. ImageCompare <url1> <url2>

 ##Screen